innoweb-softsolutions/chase-iq/README.md

 - The script includes built-in delays and user agent rotation to avoid detection
 - Debug screenshots are automatically saved in `output/screenshots/` if errors occur
 - Logs are stored in the `logs/` directory with timestamps
+- When using LeadRocks:
+  - Ensure the Chrome extension is installed and logged in
+  - Use "US" or "UK" for location (not "United States" or "United Kingdom")
+  - Search query format: "[keywords] [title] [location]"

 ## Legal Disclaimer